NOTIF-API/scp-600v/README.md

 # permission's
 > s6.Spawn - can an admin give himself the scp-600 role
 > s6.ChengeMHP - can admin change max health while playing as scp-600
-> s6.debug - can admin get player's session variables
+> s6.debug - can admin allow accses to use debug command
 > s6.GetPlayers - can the admin find out the list of players playing for scp-600

 # Configs